PK Carsport: FIA GT Championship

 In 2004 GLPK Racing joined forces with Carsport Holland, the team run by Mike Hezemans, changing its name to PK Carsport.
 The team entered the prestigious FIA GT Championship in 2005.
 Bert Longin, Anthony Kumpen, Mike Hezemans won two races, the 2005 FIA GT Zhuhai Supercar 500 and 2005 FIA GT Imola Supercar 500.
 The Chevrolet Corvette C5-R team ended up fourth in the season standings.
 The following year the same drivers finished fifth in the season standings winning at the 2006 FIA GT Paul Ricard 500km.
-In 2007 Ghislain Lenaers resigned from GLPK Racing, leaving the team PK Racing, later renamed to PK Carsport.
-In 2007 the union between Carsport Holland and PK Carsport ended.
+In 2007, Ghislain Lenaers resigned from GLPK Racing, leaving the team PK Racing, later renamed to PK Carsport.
+In 2007, the union between Carsport Holland and PK Carsport ended.
 PK Carsport continued in the FIA GT Championship.
-At the 2007 Spa 24 Hours the team signed Kurt Mollekens and Frédéric Bouvy besides their regular drivers Kumpen and Longin.
-The team failed to win a race the whole season finishing fifth in the standings, behind Carsport Holland.
-For 2008 PK Carsport switched cars.
+At the 2007 Spa 24 Hours, the team signed Kurt Mollekens and Frédéric Bouvy besides their regular drivers Kumpen and Longin.
+The team failed to win a race in the whole season, finishing fifth in the standings, behind Carsport Holland.
+For 2008, PK Carsport switched cars.
 The team attracted the Saleen S7-R to race.
 The team's performance was variable.
 The team initially struggled to score points but won the season finale at the Potrero de los Funes Circuit.
 Hezemans returned in 2009 to race in the final 'old' style FIA GT championship.
 The team also returned to the Chevrolet Corvette, upgrading to the C6.R type.
 The team won the races at Oschersleben and the 24 Hours of Spa.
 However, the season came to a dramatic end at Zolder (the team's home track).
 Battling for the championship the Vitaphone Racing team won the race at Zolder.
 However, PK Carsport filed an appeal as they claimed the Vitaphone team breached the pitstop regulations.
 However, after an investigation, the PK Carsport team was disqualified for a technical infringement.
 Both Vitaphone Racing and PK Carsport were invited to enter the 2010 24 Hours of Le Mans.
 PK Carsport was on the initial entry list but later withdrew.